rust-lang/book/second-edition/src/ch04-03-slices.md

-We can create slices using a range within brackets by specifying `[starting_index..ending_index]`, where `starting_index` is the first position included in the slice and `ending_index` is one more than the last position included in the slice.
+We can create slices using a range within brackets by specifying `[starting_index..ending_index]`, where `starting_index` is the first position in the slice and `ending_index` is one more than the last position in the slice.
 Internally, the slice data structure stores the starting position and the length of the slice, which corresponds to `ending_index` minus `starting_index`.
 So in the case of `let world = &s[6..11];`, `world` would be a slice that contains a pointer to the 6th byte of `s` and a length value of 5.